michaelwfisher/michaelwfisher.github.io/index.md

 Recent topics of interest include:

-1. ensemble control of distributed devices
+1. ensemble control of heterogeneous devices
-2. optimal and constrained control
+2. optimal and distributed control
 3. nonlinear and nonsmooth stability analysis
 4. linear control to improve nonlinear robustness